Chowdhury-DSP/BYOD/manual/Manual.md

 any previously destroyed cables.

 ### Modulation Ports
 Purple modulation ports are available on all modulation processors.
 When connected, these ports allow for one processors modulation signal to be passed to another.
 A processor with a connected modulation input will use that input instead of it's own Rate parameter.
-This allows two modulation processors to be synced to the same rate, creating unique effects possibilities.
+This allows multiple modulation processors to be synced to the same rate, creating unique effects possibilities.

 ## Processor Controls